Document structure

 Article 13 – Control of the quality of a donor's blood and its components

-The blood, its components and products, and preservative solutions, processed by blood service facilities, shall be subject to mandatory control by state medical supervisory authorities in accordance with the procedure established by the Ministry of Labour, Health and Social Affairs of Georgia.
+The blood, its components and products, and preservative solutions, processed by blood service facilities, shall be subject to mandatory control by state medical supervisory authorities in accordance with the procedure established by the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia.

 Law of Georgia No 63 of 9 December 1999 - LHG I, No 47 (54), 26.11.1999, Art.
 239